A

 Fundamentals of Digital and Social Media Marketing

-This course focuses on core principles and foundations of digital marketing, social media marketing and content marketing.
+This course focuses on core principles and foundations of digital marketing, social media marketing, and content marketing.
 Topics will include how digital and social media have disrupted the way businesses sell to consumers, how marketers influence purchase decisions on digital platforms using digital content and tools, benefits of integrating traditional and digital marketing with the advantages of inbound and outbound marketing strategies, principles of effective social media and content marketing to create content that engages an audience.
+The course will require completion of a Google certificate in analytics.
+Prerequisite: MRKT 2370 Principles of Marketing.

 M